ErpNetDocs/tech/advanced/user-calculated-attributes/operators/gt.md

 ## Example

-See @(Compare Unit Price And Standard Unit Price).
+See the example in @(Compare Unit Price And Standard Unit Price).

 > [!NOTE]
 > Ensure that the attributes which are compared have the same type.
 For example, Parameter 1 and Parameter 2 must be both integers, or doubles, or decimals, or datetime.